merely-useful/py-rse/index.md

 `git diff HEAD` therefore shows the same thing as `git diff`, but instead of typing in a version identifier to back up one commit, we can use `HEAD~1` (where `~` is the tilde symbol).\index{Git!relative revision}
-This shorthand is read "HEAD minus one", and gives us the difference to the previous saved version.
+This shorthand is read "HEAD minus one," and gives us the difference to the previous saved version.
 `git diff HEAD~2` goes back two revisions and so on.
 We can also look at the differences between two saved versions